opensearch-project/documentation-website/_observing-your-data/ad/result-mapping.md

 `model_id` | A unique ID that identifies a model.
 If a detector is a single-stream detector (with no category field), it has only one model.
 If a detector is a high-cardinality detector (with one or more category fields), it might have multiple models, one for each entity.
 `threshold` | One of the criteria for a detector to classify a data point as an anomaly is that its `anomaly_score` must surpass a dynamic threshold.
 This field records the current threshold.

-When the imputation option is enabled, the anomaly result includes a `feature_imputed` array, showing which features were modified due to missing data.
+When the imputation option is enabled, the anomaly results include a `feature_imputed` array showing which features were modified due to missing data.
 If no features were imputed, then this is excluded.

 In the following example anomaly result output, the `processing_bytes_max` feature was imputed, as shown by the `imputed: true` status: